Skip to main content

 In the United States: Native · also called New England aster

-Honeybees visit New England aster for its abundant late-season nectar and pollen, which supports foraging and brood production as other sources dwindle.
-Peak bloom occurs from late summer through fall, providing a vital resource during preparation for overwintering.
-The plant's tall, upright stems can reach 6 feet and may need staking in fertile soils to avoid flopping, while it thrives in moist, well-drained conditions with full sun to partial shade.
+Honeybees visit asters for abundant late-season nectar and pollen, which supports foraging and brood production as other sources dwindle.
+Peak bloom runs late summer through fall, a vital resource as colonies prepare to overwinter.
+Tall, upright stems can reach 6 feet and may need staking in fertile soils to avoid flopping; they thrive in moist, well-drained soil with full sun to partial shade.

 Nectarhigh